microsoft/coyote/docs/_learn/programming-models/machines/overview.md

 the main thread until a console input has been given, so that the host C# program does not exit prematurely.

-The `IMachineRuntime` interface also provides the `SendEvent` method for sending events to a Coyote machine from outside a machine.
+The `IActorRuntime` interface also provides the `SendEvent` method for sending events to a Coyote machine from outside a machine.
 This method accepts as parameters an object of type `ActorId`, an event and an optional payload.
 Although you have to use `CreateMachine` and `SendEvent` to interact with a machine from outside a machine, the opposite is straightforward, as it only requires reading